Tag Archive for: Paul Aspelin REALTOR®

 © 2025 Paul Aspelin, REALTOR® MovetoGrandJunction.com.
 Copyright protected.
 All rights reserved.

-Moving to the Redlands area of Grand Junction
+Living in the Redlands area of Grand Junction

-I have out-of-state clients who are considering moving to the Redlands area of Grand Junction.
+I have out-of-state clients who are considering Moving to the Redlands area of Grand Junction.
 So, I shared with them the many attributes about this region of Grand Junction.
 The way I see it, I figure more people moving to Grand Junction, Colorado might be interested in learning what I shared after listening to my clients list of “must-haves”.

 When I have clients coming to Grand Junction from out of town, I like to meet in person and give them a tour.
 We usually only have a couple of hours because they are busy scouting out everything this fantastic community has to offer.